TheThingILearn/SDK-Emulator/README.md

 - openjdk-17 - search for it in your destro repositories and download it.

 ## Installing
-1. clone the project and unzip it to our home Directory. (look in the end for recommendation).
+1. clone the project and unzip it to your home Directory. (look in the end for recommendation).
 ```
 cd ~
 git clone https://github.com/TheThingILearn/SDK-Emulator